-H2A First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Undergrad H2A Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 22 25 0 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 15,000 \$ 15,851 \$ 0 H2A Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0
+Less Than Full-time Undergrad H2A Number of students in line a who had no and who were awarded institutional non- scholarship or grant aid (exclude those w awarded athletic awards and tuition bene need-based tho were 32 63 0 H2A Average dollar amount of institutional no scholarship and grant aid awarded to stu \$ 10,833 \$ 0 H2A Number of students in line a who were a institutional non-need-based athletic schegrant 0 0 H2A q) Average dollar amount of institutional no athletic scholarships and grants awarded line p \$ 0 \$ 0